 We are well-versed in the laws that govern personal injury cases in Florida, and we know the strategies insurance companies use to minimize payouts.
 We will help you avoid crucial mistakes like accepting a settlement too early, missing important deadlines, or overlooking non-economic damages.

-Don?t let the insurance company bully you into accepting a low settlement.
-Call us today at (954) 500-4878 to schedule a free initial consultation with a Broward County motorcycle accident lawyer.
+Don’t let the insurance company bully you into accepting a low settlement.
+Call us today at (561) 510 7780 to schedule a free initial consultation with a motorcycle accident lawyer.